nakajijapan/Shari/README.md

 ## Carthage

-[Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager for Cocoa application.
+[Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager for Cocoa applications.

 ``` bash
 $ brew update
 $ brew install carthage
 ```

-To integrate Kingfisher into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate Shari into your Xcode project using Carthage, specify it in your `Cartfile`:

 ``` ogdl
 github "nakajijapan/Shari"
 ```

-Then, run the following command to build the Kingfisher framework:
+Then, run the following command to build Shari:

 ``` bash
 $ carthage update